evanhutomo/knowledge/tech-gist/bash/n_evan_bash.md

 # to save later work/commit.
 Stash work as stack
   $ git stash

-# see status of git
+# see status of changes on repository
   $ git status

 # switch branch